legion0820/SESAP/README.md

 Run  “npm install @emotion/styled”
 Run  “npm install axios”
-To run the backend server you would need to run “npm install express multer cors axios”
+To run the backend server you would need to run “npm install express multer cors axios” There is a requirements.txt file included that lists all dependencies needed as well.

 #### Controller